WilliamThyer/williamthyer.github.io/_posts/2022-03-03-phd_to_industry.md

   - advice
 ---

+Here's some advice if you're considering moving into data science during a psychology PhD.
+I tried to make it as practical as possible.

 ## 1. Become good at data science.

 Learn Python or R, _not_ Matlab.
 I see way fewer positions that mention Matlab compared to R and especially Python.
 Take online courses in machine learning and statistics.
 I highly recommend [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) if you have no CS background, like me. _Don't_ start with deep learning and neural networks.
 Make sure you understand data science and machine learning fundamentals very well before moving onto deep learning.
 If you do, I like the [fastai course](https://course.fast.ai/).